magepages/mpdocs/docs/product-feed/index.md

 ``Note``:
-* After installing the extension, you need to download Liquid by running the command `bin/magento composer require liquid/liquid`or need to install the library
+* After installing the extension, you need to download Liquid by running the command `composer require liquid/liquid` or need to install the library
 * When the extension is enabled, Manage Feed and Logs will be displayed